Table of Contents

 Gluteus Maximus

 It's the largest muscle in the human body and is responsible for moving and extending the hip.
 Single leg hip thrust engages the gluteus maximus when you lift your hip off the ground.
-As a result, you have strong glutes, which help you have aesthetically appealing buttocks, better posture, reduced lower back pain, and improved athletic performance.
+Research indicates that the hip thrust elicits significantly higher peak activation of the gluteus maximus compared to the back squat.

 Hamstrings